Eureka, Montana – Gateway to the North

 Eureka is located within the Tobacco Valley in Lincoln County, in the northwestern part of Montana.
 The Tobacco Valley is situated in a beautiful natural setting, surrounded by forests, lakes, and mountains.
 It is located near the Canadian border.
 The Tobacco Valley is home to several popular recreational areas, including Lake Koocanusa and Kootenai National Forest.

 The town of Eureka has a rich history that dates back to the late 1800s, when it was founded as a logging town.
 Today, Eureka is a thriving community that offers a range of amenities and services to residents and visitors.
-Some of the town's notable attractions include:
+Some of the town's notable attractions and events include:

 -